Carlos Correa Preview, Player Props: Twins vs. Guardians

 Guardians Pitching Rankings

-- The Guardians' 3.88 team ERA ranks fifth among all league pitching staffs.
+- The Guardians have the sixth-ranked team ERA among all league pitching staffs (3.86).

-- The Guardians allow the fifth-fewest home runs in baseball (142 total, 1.1 per game).
+- Guardians pitchers combine to give up 146 home runs (1.1 per game), the fourth-fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.